 Another way to specify colors is in terms of their Hue, Saturation and ‘Value’ (HSV).
 For a description of the color space see the Wikipedia HSV entry.
 The Hue in this case is specified in degrees, the saturation ranging 0:1 and the ‘value’ also ranging 0:1.

 [0,0.5,1] is pink

 [90,1,1] is cyan

 Note that colors specified in this space (like in RGB space) are not going to be the same another monitor; they are device-specific.
 They simply specify the intensity of the 3 primaries of your monitor, but these differ between monitors.
 As with the RGB space gamma correction is automatically applied if available.

 To use DKL color space the monitor should be calibrated with an appropriate spectrophotometer, such as a PR650.

 Note that not all colors that can be specified in DKL color space can be reproduced on a monitor.
-Here is a movie plotting in DKL space (showing cartesian coordinates, not spherical coordinates) the gamut of colors available on an example CRT monitor.
+You can see here a movie plotting colors in DKL space (showing cartesian coordinates, not spherical coordinates) to show the gamut of colors available on an example monitor.

 [90,0,1] is white (maximum elevation aligns the color with the luminance axis)